Setesdalsbunad

-Setesdalsbunad or women's folk costume from Valle in Setesdal as the original name, is a costume based on the costume traditions of Valle in Aust-Agder, Norway.
+Setesdalsbunad (lit. 'bunad from Setesdal') is a traditional bunad (folk costume) from Setesdal, Norway.
+It is a traditional costume based on the costume traditions from Valle Municipality, Bykle Municipality, and Bygland Municipality in the upper Setesdal valley areas of Agder county.
 In addition, this costume is one of the oldest costumes that have been used continuously for years, both in everyday life and for party use.
-Today is the Setesdalsbunad remains as an outfit to mark an anniversary, among them the Norwegian Constitution Day on 17 May each year.
-In addition, there is also a traditional Setesdalsbunad used by men.
-The male version is characterized by the back part which partially is made of leather.
+The bunad has male and female versions with similar design and decorations.
+Today, the Setesdalsbunad remains as an outfit that is used to mark special occasions, including the Norwegian Constitution Day on 17 May each year.
+The female version of the Setesdalsbunad is a dress and the male version is a suit that is characterized by the back part which partially is made of leather.

-Gallery: Setesdalsbunad
+Image gallery

 Older picture from Setesdal where the locals are wearing the local version of the national costume.

 Costume dressed youth from Setesdal dancing, about 1905.